David-Erick/David-Erick/README.md

     src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/python/python-original.svg"
 />

-## 📑 Would you like to take a look at my projects??
+## 📑 Would you like to take a look at my projects?

 [A financial analysis of a company using BI concepts, utilizing Python libraries such as Streamlit, Pandas, Plotly, etc.](https://github.com/David-Erick/Projeto_Streamlit_Analise_Vendas?tab=readme-ov-file#dashboard-interativo-de-an%C3%A1lise-de-vendas)